agama-project/agama-project.github.io/docs/user/guides/self-update.md

-- `inst.self_update_ssl=0` ignore the SSL certificate problems when contacting the registration server and when downloading packages from the self-update repository via HTTPS protocol.
+- `inst.self_update_ssl=0` ignore the SSL certificate problems when contacting the registration server and when downloading packages from the self-update repository via the HTTPS protocol.
 This option is needed when using an RMT server with a self-signed certificate.
   *Note: This is basically almost the same as using the insecure HTTP protocol, which means that the authenticity of the remote server is not verified.*